matverv/enbs-survival-tutorial/README.md

 Please cite the following when using this code:

   Vervaart, M. (2024).
 Calculating the Expected Net Benefit of Sampling for Survival Data: A Tutorial and Case Study.
-Medical Decision Making, in press.
+Medical Decision Making.